alexdevero/alex-devero-blog/__drafts__/draft--import-export.md

 ## The import statement

 When you want to import some code you have to use the `import` statement.
 Remember that this will work only with code you exported with the `export` statement.
 You can't import something you didn't export.
 When you want to import something, there are two options from which you can choose.
+We will get to that in a minute.

 In both cases, you have to start the line with the `import` keyword.
 Next, you specify the name of the exported module you want to import.
 This part of syntax will differ according to which of the two options you choose.
 After that follows `from` keyword, followed by the name of the file from which you want to import those modules.